 - Included Data.
 Duration, total contract cost, description, and an easily-identifiable name indicative of the purpose (not simply the vendor name).
-Agencies are required to provide this information, along with descriptions of the contracts and grants that describe their purpose and utility, through the Maintain Contracts and Grants module in BARS (under "Agency Administration".) - Process.
-Begin by making adjustments in the Contracts/Grants SD tab against the rollover FY 2022 appropriation (for the FY 2022 Actuals).
-Continue by planning funding changes for existing contracts and assessing needs versus the FY 2023 legislative appropriation (which rolled over to become the FY 2024 target).
-If new contracts are needed or existing ones require different names/descriptions/etc., first utilize the Maintain Contracts and Grants module in BARS.
+Agencies are required to provide this information, along with descriptions of the contracts and grants that describe their purpose and utility, through the Maintain Contracts and Grants module in BARS - Process.
+Begin by making adjustments in the Contracts/Grants SD tab against the rollover FY 2023 appropriation (for the FY 2023 Actuals).
+Continue by planning funding changes for existing contracts and assessing needs versus the FY 2024 legislative appropriation (which rolled over to become the FY 2025 target).
+If new contracts are needed or existing ones require different names/descriptions/etc., first utilize the Maintenance module in BARS.
 Small agencies may be able to complete this process in one work item per fiscal year, while large agencies are encouraged to break down contracts into smaller units for both ease and performance in the system.
 Keep in mind anticipated fund split changes, and track differences against the target using resources provided by the budget system and DBM.
 Please be mindful of using the appropriate object 08 subobject and do NOT use 0899 "Miscellaneous" unless absolutely necessary.